Adobe-CEP/Samples/PProPanel/ReadMe.md

 ### 3. Create your panel in JavaScript using your browser's developer tools

-To enable debugging of panels using Chrome’s integrated debugger, put a file named `.debug` into your extension’s folder (as a peer of the `/CSXS` folder).
-The contents of the file should resemble the following:
+To enable debugging of panels using Chrome’s developer tools, put a file named `.debug` into your extension’s folder (as a peer of the `/CSXS` folder).
+The contents of the file should resemble the following (and the Extension ID must match the one in the panel's manifest):

 	<?xml version="1.0" encoding="UTF-8"?>
 	<ExtensionList>